 If you are bored of the football, there's another sporting event taking place that might entertain you.
-Wimbledon 2014 started on 23 June and runs until Sunday 6 July.
+Wimbledon 2015 starts today (29 June) and runs until Sunday 12 July.
 As the competition heats up (like the weather, hopefully) you may want to keep tabs on the tennis when you're nowhere near the television.
-Here's our guide to watching Wimbledon 2014 on your iPhone or iPad.
+Here's our guide to watching Wimbledon 2015 on your iPhone or iPad.
 We'll also explain how you can watch Wimbledon on your Mac.
-(Modified image above by Flickr user Edwin Martinez.
-Some rights reserved.
-Published under Creative Commons License.)

 First things first.
 You'll need a valid TV licence to be able to watch Wimbledon live while it's being broadcast.
 You also need to be in the UK to watch the UK coverage of the event, although of course other countries have their own coverage.

-You'll also want to keep tabs on your data use if you're streaming via 3G - you'll find that just a few minutes of live programming can eat up several MB of data.
+You'll also want to keep tabs on your data use if you're streaming via a cellular connection (3G/4G) - you'll find that just a few minutes of live programming can eat up a few MB of data.
 Be wary if you have a capped data limit for the month.

 The most obvious way to watch Wimbledon on your iPhone is using the BBC iPlayer app.
 You can stream some programmes live and we found they were about 45 seconds behind the TV.
-Streaming for a minute over 3G (the BBC warns you that data charges may apply) used 4MB of data (that's potentially 120MB of data over half an hour).
-The quality was a tiny bit better than via TVCatchup (our second option, below), but it's likely to depend on your 3G coverage.
+Streaming for a minute over 4G (the BBC warns you that data charges may apply) used 10MB of data (that's potentially 300MB of data over half an hour) and streaming over 3G used 4MB of data (120MB of data over half an hour).
+The quality was a tiny bit better than via TVCatchup (our second option, below), but it's likely to depend on your coverage.

 iPlayer is a great way to watch Wimbledon matches live, but you can watch any match at your leisure, too - so if you miss a match, it's easy to catch up.